 Long before your child can read an eye chart, he or she may need an eye examination.
 Young children can develop such conditions as impaired vision without a clear cause, nearsightedness or strabismus, the abnormal alignment of the eyes.

-Yale Medicine’s pediatric ophthalmologists use state-of-the-art methods to examine the eyes of children at any age in order to diagnose and treat problems early, says Martha Ann Howard, MD, a Yale Medicine ophthalmologist.
+Yale Medicine’s pediatric ophthalmologists use state-of-the-art methods to examine the eyes of children.
+This allows them to diagnose and treat problems early, says Martha Ann Howard, MD, a Yale Medicine ophthalmologist.

 How do pediatric ophthalmologists examine babies’ eyes?